19 Aug 2021

 "That, probably for us, is the most important season.
 It's the biggest and most pivotal season in the our history, in my opinion.
 It wasn't spectacular, it wasn't outstanding but Tony Smith did what no-one had managed to do.
 We're very fortunate to still be here and you can't take anything for granted but we're better because of the impact of that season."

-So when you're watching the game this Sunday, take a minute to remember how we got here, and remember how the 2003 side, Costin, Gene, McNamara and Tony Smith, have a big claim to be the reason we're here at all.
+So when you're watching a Giants vs Leeds game, take a minute to remember how we got here, and remember how the 2003 side, Costin, Gene, McNamara and Tony Smith, have a big claim to be the reason we're here at all.

 Enjoyed this piece?
 You can follow Harry Dennis on Twitter here.